citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 Either way, this slider should only be used for experiments or workarounds, and we won't provide support for any bugs caused by changing the slider from 100%.
 If you have a crash when under/overclocking, don't bother reporting it, just change the setting back to 100% and continue playing.

-(pic of LM2)
-Luigi's Mansion: Dark Moon can go much faster if underclocked, making it more playable.

 ## Touchscreen Mappings ([#5163](https://github.com/citra-emu/citra/pull/5163)) by [z87](https://github.com/z87)

 Being a dual-screen console, the 3DS has a second, smaller touchscreen in addition to the main 3D screen.
 Usually, games put less important information and buttons there.
 Owing to the relative low number of physical buttons, however, there are actually a number of games that use the touchscreen for rather frequently used buttons, one notable example being the `Ⅰ` and `Ⅱ` item register buttons in OoT 3D.
 This brought lots of inconvenience when playing on the 3DS itself, and even more when you are hooking Citra to a single-screen monitor or TV, and using a keyboard or a controller.